 I prefer the substantial feel of 12 to 14 ounce white bull denim over the lighter 9 to 10 ounce especially when I need to cover an upholstered piece that is a medium to dark color.
 Be sure to buy a one yard piece to test shrinkage and coverage before you buy large quantities.
 Each weight and brand of bull denim differs from each other in shrinkage and performance.

 Tip: if you find a cotton bull denim you really want but it’s labeled Dry Clean Only buy one yard and wash test it.
 That’s what I do.
-I machine wash it on warm and tumble dry on hot.
+I machine wash it on hot and tumble dry on hot.
 Many times I find the fabric washes just fine and shrinks within reason for the type of projects I do.